SirRuggie/MBR-xbebenk/README.md

   * CPU allocation: Low (1Core)
   * Memory allocation: low (1GB)
   * Frame rate: 20
-* Click Save Changes and click on the gear again.
+* Click Save Changes and Click the Gear again to open the settings menu

 * Select Display on the left tab menu and change the following settings:
   * Display Resolution: Custom